AntsInMyEy3sJohnson/hazeltest/README.md

 helm upgrade --install hazeltest ./hazeltest --namespace=hazelcastplatform
 ```

-In the Hazeltest pod, you should see some logging statements informing about the duration of a bunch of `getMap()` calls
+In the Hazeltest Pod, you should see some logging statements informing about the duration of a bunch of `getMap()` calls
 the two runners enabled by default have made on the Hazelcast cluster.

 ## Diving Deeper